 All students are required to follow the CAofB dress code while in attendance at the school.
-It consists of wearing your own all black clothing.
-Professional style black pants, black leggings, black jeans or black skirts.
-Black blouses or shirts or CAofB T-shirt.
+It consists of CAofB T-Shirt's (provided in kit) or your own Black blouse or shirt, along with your own professional style black pants, black leggings, black jeans or black skirts.

 You will need closed toe/heel shoes in black or white or red (no hard sole boots or slippers).
-You will also receive a CAofB sweatshirt in your kit or any black jacket can be worn if you get cold.
-No shorts, crop tops or torn clothes.
+You will also receive a CAofB sweatshirt in your kit in case you get cold (only approved outer wear).
 Feel free to Accessorize with CAofB colors.
 Do your hair and make-up before arriving to school, unless of course, you are going to be a model.
 Tattoos are great but please cover offensive tattoos.